These Low-Carb Chocolate Chip Muffins will satisfy your craving for something sweet, keep you in ketosis, and won’t spike your blood sugar!

 These muffins are entirely nut-free, so they are a wonderful choice for dessert for those who personally have a nut allergy or cook for someone who does.

 I love to develop new dessert recipes that are compliant with a ketogenic diet and these muffins fit the bill perfectly!
-They are low-carb, yet taste like traditional soft muffins, just without any of the inflammatory, high-carb ingredients.
+These taste just like traditional soft muffins, just without any of the inflammatory, high-carb ingredients.

 Low-Carb Chocolate Chip Muffins Sweetened With Monk Fruit Sweetener

-For this recipe, like a majority of my other dessert recipes, I used Lakanto Monk Fruit Sweetener, a net-carb-free, natural sweetener that looks and tastes just like traditional sugar.
+For this recipe, like a majority of my other dessert recipes, I used Lakanto Monk Fruit Sweetener, a natural, net-carb-free sweetener that looks and tastes just like traditional sugar.
 If you’ve ever experienced a “weird aftertaste” from other low-carb sweeteners, I highly recommend trying Lakanto’s monk fruit sweetener!
 You can use code “REALBALANCED” for 20% off your total order!

 Looking for more information on monk fruit sweetener?
 I wrote a post answering all of your most frequently asked questions… check it out here!